baovlg/reading-time/README.md

 # reading-time
-The extension estimate time reading the article
+The extension estimate time for reading the article